edison914/Ab-Clone-Express/README.md

     }
     ```

-### Delete a Booking
+### Delete a Booking - done

 Delete an existing booking.

-* Require Authentication: true
+* Require Authentication: true - done
-* Require proper authorization: Booking must belong to the current user or the
-  Spot must belong to the current user
+* Require proper authorization: Booking must belong to the current user or the Spot must belong to the current user - done
 * Request
   <!--!!START SILENT -->
   * Method: DELETE